📚

 [OH-]?

 Finding the concentration of the excess compound is often the hardest part of the problem.
-First, we have to find the number of moles that reacted by converting the LR into the product.
-Again, since everything is one-to-one, we don't have to do extra stoichiometry.
-The number of moles that reacted is 0.00700.
+First, we have to find the # of moles reacted by converting the LR into the product.

-Then, we simply subtract from the number of excess moles we started with, which is 0.0170 moles of KOH.
+Then we simply subtract from the number of excess moles we started with, which is 0.0170 moles of KOH.

 0.0170 - 0.00700 = 0.010 moles unreacted.